wayofthepie/emu-mos-6502/README.md

 # MOS 6502 Emulator
-Emulator for the MOS 6502 processor.
+Work in progress emulator for the MOS 6502 processor.